-When and why do the clocks go forward, and could it be the last time?
+When and why do the clocks go forward?
+And what could happen if we stopped?

-The end of March is nigh, which means only one thing – it’s time to put the clocks forward.
-Yes, British Summer Time (BST) officially starts at 1am on 31 March.
+As we roll toward the end of March, it means only one thing – it’s time to put the clocks forward.
+Yes, British Summer Time (BST) officially starts at 1am on 29 March.

 But is there still a reason for maintaining this century-old tradition?
 The EU has moved towards ending the biyearly ritual, and many road safety campaigners argue that doing so in the UK could save lives.